mdditt2000/openshift-4-7/standalone-ovn/README.md

 ## Prerequisite

-* Modify the networkType to OVNKubernetes in the install-config.yaml [repo](https://github.com/mdditt2000/openshift-4-7/blob/master/standalone/cis/f5-openshift-hostsubnet.yaml)
+* Modify the networkType to OVNKubernetes in the install-config.yaml [repo](https://github.com/mdditt2000/openshift-4-7/blob/master/standalone-ovn/openshift/install-config.yaml)

+More information on configuring hybrid networking, review the OpenShift documentation [docs](https://docs.openshift.com/container-platform/4.7/networking/ovn_kubernetes_network_provider/configuring-hybrid-networking.html)

 Since CIS is using the AS3 declarative API we need the AS3 extension installed on BIG-IP.
 Follow the link to install AS3